basho/basho_docs/content/community/productadvisories/130-dataloss.md

 Product | Riak TS (Open Source)
 Affected versions | 1.3.0

+{{% note title="UPDATE" %}} Riak TS 1.3.1 has been released.
+Please download it [here](http://docs.basho.com/riak/ts/1.3.1/downloads/)
+{{% /note %}}

 ## Overview

 Default configuration for handoff may cause data loss in the OSS release of Riak TS 1.3.0.
-If you are using Riak TS Enterprise, you are not impacted by this bug but you **SHOULD** upgrade to Riak TS Enterprise 1.3.1 as soon as it is available for other handoff bug fixes.
+If you are using Riak TS Enterprise, you are not impacted by this bug but you **SHOULD** upgrade to [Riak TS Enterprise 1.3.1](http://docs.basho.com/riak/ts/1.3.1/downloads/) for other handoff bug fixes.

 ## Description

 In Riak TS 1.3.0, the default configuration for handoff.ip causes vnodes marked for transfer during handoff to be removed without transferring data to their new destination nodes.
 A mandatory change to configuration (in riak.conf) will resolve this issue.
-All open source users are impacted by this issue and we strongly recommend that all 1.3.0 users upgrade to 1.3.1 which will be released soon.
+All open source users are impacted by this issue and we strongly recommend that all 1.3.0 users [upgrade to 1.3.1](http://docs.basho.com/riak/ts/1.3.1/downloads/).

 **NOTE:** This is known to occur for ownership handoff and fallback transfers (hinted handoffs).